OpenMask3D/openmask3d/README.md

  ```bash
 bash run_openmask3d_scannet200_eval.sh
 ```
-This script first extracts and saves the class-agnostic masks, and then computes the mask-features associated with each extracted mask.
+This script first extracts and saves the class-agnostic masks, and then computes the mask features associated with each extracted mask.
 Afterwards, the evaluation script automatically runs in order to obtain 3D closed-vocabulary semantic instance segmentation scores.

 ---
 ## Citation :pray: